specklesystems/speckle-docs-OLD/dev/apps.md

 ### Install other dependencies

-We'll also be using `Vuetify` to make our life easier, as it has many useful componets out of the box.
+We'll also be using `Vuetify` to make our life easier, as it has many useful components out of the box.
 To add it, run:

 ```bash
 vue add vuetify